MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-data-handling.md

 The following data is stored:

-- **Profile information** from the initial sign-in to sign you in again and remember your alerts
+- **Profile information** from the initial sign-up to sign you in again and access the alerts you have configured
     - **Account information** (type of account) you use to sign in to recognize your profile when signing in again
     - **First and last name** to display your name on the alerts page
     - **Email address** to send the alert email to the right recipient
     - **Job title** (when signed in with LinkedIn) to improve the relevance of alerts
-- **List of alerts** you created to send an alert email
+- **List of alerts** you created to find articles you may be interested in
-- **Click-through rate** on news articles you clicked in the email to improve the relevance for alerts
+- **Clicks** on news article links in the alert email to improve the relevance of future news articles sent to you
-- **Feedback** you provide about the relevance of the news in the alert email
+- **Feedback** you provide about the relevance of the \[~~news in the~~ remove this; button is for whole alert mail] alert email
 - **Visits** to the Market Insights Alerts website for usage statistics

 ## Request export, update, or deletion of your data